Jwink3101/notefile/readme.md

 ## Change Log:

+* WIP:
+    * Major rewrite under the hood to be more object oriented and better design.
+Also better non-CLI usage
+    * Compatibility Issues:
+        * Removed fancy tag queries.
+Now just `or` unless `--all`.
+Use the module functions (`find_notes`,`Notefile(filename).read().data['tags']`)
+        * Any non-CLI usage is probably broken now.
+Sorry.
+But it *should* be easier to fix!
+        * By the new design, if the note is created with `--no-hash`, it won't get a hash unless repaired with `--force-refresh` or the underlying file has been modified (This behavior is now tested)

 * **20200506.0**:
     * Add `--all` mode to `grep` (and internally handle multiple expressions differently).
     * Remove header in interactive edit